5 Best Travel Cards with no Foreign Transaction Fees in Malaysia

 5 Best international cards with no foreign transaction fees in Malaysia

-Banks like OCBC do offer select cards with no foreign transaction fees - but you’ll have to weigh up the other costs to make sure they’re worthwhile.
-Similarly, specialist services like Wise have international debit cards with no foreign transaction fees, and their own set of features and fees.
+As an alternative, banks like RHB and specialist services like Wise have international debit cards with no foreign transaction fees, and their own set of features and fees.
 Aside from this, there are also a few providers and banks - like BigPay and PBE - which have cards with fairly low foreign transaction fees, which are still well worth a look.

 To paint a picture, here’s a comparison chart with some of the options for no or low foreign transaction fee cards available in Malaysia: